RadialDevGroup/ombudsman/processes/readme/README.generic.md

 1. Use numbered lists.
 1. Explain how to get any secret environment variables if nessisary.
-1. Indicate how you will know when you have successfuly installed.
+1. Indicate how you will know when you have successfuly installed such as tests passing and successful completion of happy path QA instructions in the wiki.

 ## Development server